grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### err-mimir-native-histogram-spans-buckets-mismatch

-This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where the number of bucket counts does not agree with the number of buckets encoded in the bucket spans.
+This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram where the number of bucket counts does not agree with the number of buckets encoded in the bucket spans.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

+{{< admonition type="note" >}}
+When `-ingester.error-sample-rate` is configured to a value greater than `0`, invalid native histogram errors are logged only once every `-ingester.error-sample-rate` times.
+{{< /admonition >}}

+### err-mimir-native-histogram-ooo-disabled

+This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram where another sample with a more recent timestamp has already been ingested.

 {{< admonition type="note" >}}
 The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.